-And of course the usual UK touring and performances PLUS - sell-out shows in August's #EdFringe, and a blog for FringeReview.
+The usual UK touring and performances PLUS - shows in Adelaide, Australia, and a blog for FringeReview.
 You can read the whole bundle via this link:

 Now in 2018 -and into 2019- we have the following: